 This International Bat Day (17 April), let’s help pekapeka fly again with the power of creativity!

-Forest & Bird is inviting everyone to craft their own pekapeka, hang them up around their neighbourhoods, take photos, and share the fun online.
+Forest & Bird is inviting everyone to craft their own pekapeka (see 3 design instructions below, or make your own), hang them up around their neighbourhoods, take photos, and share the fun online from 17-19 April.
 Imagine whole streets filled with swooping DIY bats to remind us all why these tiny animals are so cool and need our help.

 You can join in by:

-- Bringing a crafted bat to school or work
+- bringing a crafted bat to work or your activities, or

-- Or decorating your home with your cool creations!
+- decorating your home, community spaces, or office with your cool creations!

-Here are five free Forest & Bird resources to get you started:
+Here are some other free Forest & Bird resources and opportunities to get you batty in the meantime:

 Watch this Forest & Bird video about long-tailed bats in Aotearoa New Zealand, including rare footage of bats flying and a map with pekapeka populations.
 It was created as part of our national advocacy for native bats and their habitats.